isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 > **🤝 Unification**
 > Six-Keys acts as a bridge, connecting abstract principles (like Φ or free energy) to concrete, measurable physical dynamics (Goldstone modes).

-### ❓ 4-2.
-How does the theory explain consciousness "content" (qualia), such as the feeling of seeing red?
+### ❓ 問題 4-2：問題 4-2：問題 4-2：How does the theory explain consciousness "content" (qualia), such as the feeling of seeing red?

 **💡 Answer:**